liangliang6v6/liangliang6v6.github.io/_pages/01_about.md

 ## News

+- [10/2025] Check our preprint on [From Factoid Questions to Data Product Requests: Benchmarking Data Product Discovery over Tables and Text](https://arxiv.org/pdf/2510.21737).

 - [09/2025] Our paper [Diagnosing and Addressing Pitfalls in KG-RAG Datasets: Toward More Reliable Benchmarking](https://arxiv.org/pdf/2505.23495) is accepted by the Thirty-Ninth Annual Conference on Neural Information Processing Systems (NeurIPS 2025).

 - [05/2025] Check our preprint on [Diagnosing and Addressing Pitfalls in KG-RAG Datasets: Toward More Reliable Benchmarking](https://arxiv.org/pdf/2505.23495).